 - Domestic inland transit coverage

 - Strikes, riots, and civil commotion (SR&CC) coverage

 - Concealed damage coverage

 - Contingency coverage

-Exclusions that cannot be covered, even by endorsement:
+Exclusions that not covered, even by endorsement:

 - Delay, loss of market

-- Improper packaging by shipper
+- Improper packaging by the shipper

 - Consequential loss